 Be a single parent enrolled full-time in school whose dependent child is younger than 12

 The criteria can be complex.
-If you want to know whether you qualify for FAP as a college student, you can contact your local Department of Health and Human Services (DHHS) office.
-Your local legal services may be able to help you.
-Use Find a Lawyer to find legal services near you.
+If you want to know whether you qualify for FAP as a college student, you can contact your local Michigan Department of Health and Human Services (MDHHS) office.
+Your local legal services office may be able to help you.
+Use the Guide to Legal Help to find a legal services office near you.

 If You Are Homeless

 You may be eligible for FAP if you are homeless.
 In fact, you may be eligible for expedited services.
-This means DHHS must process your application and either issue benefits or a denial letter in seven days.
+This means MDHHS must process your application and either issue benefits or a denial letter in seven days.
 Delays are common.
 If you don’t receive your benefits shortly after the seventh day, try calling your caseworker.
-If you can’t get a hold of your caseworker, your local legal services may be able to help you.
-Use Find a Lawyer to find legal services near you.
+If you can’t get a hold of your caseworker, your local legal services office may be able to help you.
+Use the Guide to Legal Help to find a legal services office near you.

 You might be able to get FAP even if you don’t have a driver’s license or other form of ID.
 If you are staying at a shelter, shelter staff can tell you about this.
-Your local legal services might be able to help you.
-Use Find a Lawyer to find legal services in your area.
+Your local legal services office might be able to help you.
+Use the Guide to Legal Help to find a legal services office in your area.

 How Do I Apply?

-To apply for FAP, you can submit an application to DHHS.
-The fastest way to apply is online through the DHHS website, MI Bridges.
-You can also apply in person at your local DHHS office.
-Your local DHHS office will give you a general application form, but it may be easier to print an application form and fill it out completely before going to DHHS.
-DHHS will either approve or deny your application within 30 days (unless you qualify for expedited services.
+To apply for FAP, you can submit an application to MDHHS.
+The fastest way to apply is online through the MDHHS website, MI Bridges.
+You can also apply in person at your local MDHHS office.
+Your local MDHHS office will give you a general application form, but it may be easier to print an application form and fill it out completely before going to MDHHS.
+MDHHS will either approve or deny your application within 30 days unless you qualify for expedited services.
 To learn more about expedited services, read the section "Can I Get Emergency FAP Benefits?" below.

-A DHHS specialist will contact you and set up a conference to go over your FAP application.
+A MDHHS specialist will contact you and set up a conference to go over your FAP application.
 Bring your important documents to this conference.
 The conference is also an opportunity to learn about your rights.
-Be sure to ask the DHHS specialist any questions you have about the application process or your public benefits.
+Be sure to ask the MDHHS specialist any questions you have about the application process or your public benefits.